tracim/tracim/backend/doc/api.md

 ### Api-Key

-you need to set 2 custom headers: `Tracim-Api-Key` with a correct api key and `Tracim-Api-Login` with a valid user login.
+You need to set 2 custom headers: `Tracim-Api-Key` with a correct API key and `Tracim-Api-Login` with a valid user login.

 The Api-Key will make the authentication/authorization while the Login will allow to exec a command "as a sudoer".